-FTA Title VI Complaint Log June 1 2015 to April 13, 2018\ (\As necessary, Complaint Log will be updated if new complaints are received prior to Title VI Program Submission due date of June 1, 2018)

-Trolley between 11:33pm-12:00am from 12th & Imperial to EI Cajon - Complainant, alleges that a MTS officer provided her a paper note that said complainant's Compass Card was not accurately working and that complainant should be able to ride the trolley for the rest of the day nonetheless.
-Later that day (See No evidence to support allegations that MTS Security discriminated against the complainant based on the complainant's race.
+( 715 Heeessary, complaint 20g t will be updated if new complaints are received prior to Title VI Program - Justinission due date of June 1, 2010/ Phone Call - Alleges discrimination based on race 9.15.2015 9.14.2015 said complainant's Compass Card was not accurately working and that complainant should be able to ride the trolley for the rest of the day nonetheless.
+Later that day (See above cited times), during a transit fare check, complainant's compass card came up invalid and the MTS Transit Security Supervisor (TSS) would not accept the note as proof of payment.
+Complainant alleges verbally harassed by multiple TSS.
+A TSS officer also allegedly grabbed complainant and/or belonging attempting to escort complainant off the trolley, which complainant refused to do.
+Eventually a Code Compliance No evidence to support allegations that MTS Security discriminated against the complainant based on the complainant's race.
 MTS Security conducted a fare check of all passengers on the trolley.
 A note was presented to TSS officers by complainant that allegedly allowed complainant to ride the trolley without a fare.
-It was later confirmed that a TSS officer earlier in the day did write a note for complainant but Phone Call - Alleges payment.
-Complainant alleges verbally harassed by multiple TSSs.
-A TSS officer also allegedly grabbed complainant and/or belonging attempting to escort complainant off the trolley, which complainant refused to do.
-Eventually a Code Compliance to purchase a fare for her return trip home.
+It was later confirmed that a TSS officer earlier in the day did write a note for complainant but that it was only good for one fare and that complainant needed to purchase a fare for her return trip home.
 It is not MTS practice or policy for notes to be accepted in lieu of proof of payment and the TSS officer has since be counseled on this policy.
 Complainant became upset and boisterous that the note was not being accepted.
 TSS officers dispatched code compliance inspector in order for a citation to be issued and attempted to de-board the complainant as complainant was not able to show proof of fare.
 Complainant refused to leave and became even more upset.
-Upon arrival of code compliance inspector, discretion was used in deciding to allow complainant to continue to destination and not issue a citation.
-This decision was made in order to not escalate an already Designated TSS to investigate and respond.
+Upon arrival of code complainant to continue to destination and not issue a citation.
+This decision was made in order to not escalate an already contentious situation with the passenger and to allow the trolley to continue without further delay.
+Designated TSS to investigate and respond.
 Received summary of investigation from TSS on 12.2.2015.
-Called on 1.22.2016 and discrimination note, and allowed complainant to provided complainant summary of investigation that no evidence of based on race 9.15.2015 continue to destination. to continue without further delay. discrimination was found.
-CLOSED on 1.22.2016 Complainant alleges that transit Transit System Security, Code Compliance Officers and San Diego Police conducted a fare check at the platform of Grossmont Trolley Station as passengers were departing the trolley.
+Called on 1.22.2016 and provided complainant summary of investigation that no evidence of discrimination was found.
+CLOSED on 1.22.2016 Phone Call to Customer Service- Discrimination based on race 1.28.2016 1.27.2016 Complainant alleges that transit security officers were only requesting proof of fare from black passengers at Grossmont Transit Station.
+Complainant was also upset that their Transit System Security, Code Compliance Officers and San Diego Police conducted a fare check at the platform of Grossmont Trolley Station as passengers were departing the trolley.
 Security made contact with many passengers.
 Video shows that security made contact with as many passengers as they were able to, with no regard to a specific race, national origin or color.
 No evidence of discrimination found.
-Phone Call to proof of fare from black passengers Complainant was unable to show proof of eligibility to be using Customer Service- at Grossmont Transit Station.
-Complainant was also upset that their a reduced Senior/Disabled/Medicare card and thus was cited and the reduced fare card was confiscated for misuse.
-Discrimination Senior/Disabled/Medicare Fare was Complainant was given information on how to retrieve their fare based on race 1.28.2016 1.27.2016 confiscated. card so long as appropriate proof of eligibility was provided.
+Complainant was unable to show proof of eligibility to be using a reduced Senior/Disabled/Medicare card and thus was cited and the reduced fare card was confiscated for misuse.
+Complainant was given information on how to retrieve their fare card so long as appropriate proof of eligibility was provided.
 Security responded to complainant with findings on 1.29.2016 CLOSED on 1.29.2016